169Pi/.github/CONTRIBUTING.md

 behind quantization, a benchmark you find striking, the vibe of a small model doing big-model work, a design choice you noticed — your call.

-This isn't a marketing ask.
-It's your slot on the wall.
+In short - make your dent on our wall.

 ### 🎯 What we're looking for

-We want the wall to feel like a portfolio of people, not a scroll of samey snippets.
+We want the wall to feel like a portfolio of people, not a scroll of snippets.
 So we hold entries to the standard of work you'd link from your own site.
 Plain-text one-liners, generic haikus, and copy-paste code won't make it in — not because they're "bad," but because they don't showcase you.